(Updated June 2019)

 (i) If the Hearing Officer finds that the charge has not been proved by clear and convincing evidence, the complaint shall be dismissed and both the complainant and the charged member will be notified of this action by the Chair of the Committee, who shall transmit a copy of the Hearing Officer’s report to both persons.

-(ii) If the discipline determined to be appropriate by the Hearing Officer is either advice or censure, such decision shall be conveyed to both the charged member and the complainant by the Chair of the Committee together with a copy of the report.
+(ii) If the discipline determined to be appropriate by the Hearing Officer is either advice or reprimand, such decision shall be conveyed to both the charged member and the complainant by the Chair of the Committee together with a copy of the report.
 (As amended May 26, 2018)

 (iii) If the Hearing Officer believes that discipline more severe than advice or reprimand may be appropriate, the Hearing Officer shall consult with two past presidents of the Academy before arriving at a decision.
 Following such consultation, if the Hearing Officer decides that censure, suspension or expulsion from the Academy is the proper discipline, that determination shall be transmitted to the charged member and the complainant by the Chair of the Committee together with a copy of the report.
 (As amended June 9, 2012).